Not sure what Ramadan is all about? Here's why many Muslims fast during the month.

 So, you don’t eat for a month?

 No, it’s not like that.
-Basically, from the time the sun rises until the sun sets you don't eat or drink anything.
+Basically, from the breaking of dawn until the sun sets you don't eat or drink anything.
 Not even water.

 Water?
 Are you serious?